-Chemistry Level 3 13CHE Entry Criteria: Achieved with Merit in both of the Internally Assessed Credits in Level 2 Chemistry AS WELL AS at least Merit achievement in ALL 3 Level 2 external Achievement Standards Mathematics to a Level 2 standard is also required AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Mrs Anna Mortiaux 91388 Demonstrating an understanding of spectroscopic data in Chemistry.
+Chemistry Level 3 Entry Criteria: Achieved with Merit in both of the Internally Assessed Credits in Level 2 Chemistry AS WELL AS at least Merit achievement in ALL three Level 2 external Achievement Standard Mathematics to a Level 2 standard is also required s 13CHE AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Mrs Anna Mortiaux 91388 Demonstrating an understanding of spectroscopic data in Chemistry.
 3 3 91390 Demonstrate understanding of thermochemical principles and the properties of particles and substances.
 3 5 91391 Demonstrate understanding of the properties of organic compounds.
 3 5 91392 Demonstrate understanding of equilibrium principles in aqueous systems.
 3 5 91393 Demonstrate understanding of oxidation-reduction processes.
-3 3 You will learn: This Course investigates the structure of Matter, Energy Changes, Aqueous Solutions, Chemical Changes, Organic and Inorganic Chemistry Opportunity to sit Scholarship exam for more able students Where does this course lead?
-Engineering, Geology, Analytical Chemistry, Biochemistry, Medicine and associated courses.
+3 3 investigates the structure of Matter, Energy Changes, Aqueous Solutions, Chemical Changes, C to sit Scholarship exam for more able students Organic and I norganic Chemistry is course lead? eology, Analytical Chemistry, Biochemistry, Medicine and associated courses.
 Cost: Chemistry Wor rkbook \$37, Education Perfect \$25.